Diamondbacks vs. Rockies Player Props Betting Odds

-Kris Bryant and Corbin Carroll are two of the players with prop bets for the taking when the Colorado Rockies and the Arizona Diamondbacks square off at Coors Field on Saturday (at 8:10 PM ET).
+Player prop bet odds for Corbin Carroll, Charlie Blackmon and others are available when the Arizona Diamondbacks visit the Colorado Rockies at Coors Field on Sunday (at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!